 Let's start with a visual inspection

-New power plants undergo lengthy and large-scale certification tests before being put into series production.
+New power plants undergo long and large-scale certification tests before being put into series production.
 Such checks are not required for aircraft engines that have already been certified, but they are also subjected to detailed analysis before being sent to customers.

 The first stage is measurement and visual inspection.
-Inspectors at this stage inspect the engine for external defects: traces of corrosion, cracks, and scratches.
-Fasteners, all connectors , and other external parts of the engine are also inspected.
+Inspectors at this stage inspect the engine for external defects: traces of corrosion, cracks and scratches.
+Fasteners, all connectors and other external parts of the engine are also inspected.

 Strict control is important because deviations from the norm or defects can affect the engine's performance and safety.
-In particular, the engine's efficiency will decrease by 1-2% if the compressor or turbine blade is made with a deviation of only 10 micrometers from the specified size.
+In particular, the engine efficiency will decrease by 1-2% if the compressor or turbine blade is made with a deviation of only 10 micrometers from the specified size.

 As a result, increased vibrations or excessive turbulence will be created.
-In addition, such vibrations will provoke premature wear of the bearings, which can lead to engine failure in flight.
+In addition, such vibrations will provoke premature wear of bearings, which can lead to engine failure in flight.

 Check, not destroy

-Welcome to the test bench
+Welcome to the stand

 After completing a set of control operations, the engine is sent to bench tests, where specialists adjust its operation and monitor the temperature in working condition.

-Then the engine runs on the bench in various modes, simulating real operating conditions.
+Then the engine runs on the stand in various modes, simulating real operating conditions.
 The engine's operating parameters are checked, such as temperature and pressure at the inlet and outlet of the turbine and compressor, noise and vibration levels, and fuel consumption.

 The engine is started at maximum values to check its ability to withstand extreme loads and to identify any design or material flaws that may lead to unit failure in the future.